Masters in Information Science MSIS | MIS Degree | MLIS Degree Programs

 Masters in Information Science Degree Programs

-The Master of Science in Information Science (MSIS degree) is generally geared to the critical thinker or scientist who wants to learn how to use technology to solve information problems.
+Generally, the Master of Science in Information Science (MSIS degree) is appropriate for the critical thinker or scientist who wants to learn how to use technology to solve information problems.
 Potential learning outcomes could include:

 - Understand how to maintain information systems and networks